How do the Awards work?

 Our VIP Round of judging is the second phase.
 Our VIP Judges are carefully selected from the industry including artists, record companies, media, broadcasters, and other Industry professionals.
 Our VIP Judges determine the top five (5) Finalists in each category.

-The top 5 Finalists in each category are announced in Sydney on 29 November 2016.
+The top 5 Finalists in each category are announced in Sydney in November 2017 (date to be advised).

 The final round of judging is undertaken by current financial CMAA Professional Members and the VIP judging panel, who vote to determine the winners in each of the voted categories.